 This is the first barrio (area or neighbourhood) tourists head for, and with good reason.
 It is the most picturesque and delightful part of the city, with narrow winding cobbled streets and… More →

-Bullfighting fans will enjoy the small museum at the bullring, while the Museo de Artes y Costumbres Populares is devoted to a more general tradition of arts and culture.
-The archaeological museum… More →
+The Museo de Artes y Costumbres Populares is devoted to a more general tradition of arts and culture.
+The archaeological museum covers a period dating back to Paleolithic times, while the Casa de… More →

 La Casa de Pilatos (Pilate's House) is the finest example of a civil (as opposed to royal) palace in Seville.
 The building is a mixture of Italian Renaissance and Spanish Mudéjar adorned with… More →